opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/SweatEquity/Podii/README.md

-# PODII Sweat Equity
+# Podii Sweat Equity

-## 1. About PODII
+## 1. About Podii
-Podii is "software done right".
+At Podii, we are a software consulting company dedicated to providing tailor-made digital solutions that cater to the unique needs of small and medium-sized businesses and startups.
+Our mission is to empower our clients by offering accessible and affordable technology solutions, removing the complexities associated with technology implementation and management.

-Podii is a software consulting company extending modern software, mobile, and web application development.
+We understand the challenges faced by SMEs and startups, and our goal is to enable them to thrive in today's digital landscape.

-Podii provides divergent professional services and bring brilliant digital ideas to the table.
+For more information, see [Podii website](https://podiihq.com/).

 ## 2. Attendance
-PODII intends to have ?N? participant(s):
+Podii intends to have 1 participant:
 * 0 attending physically
-* ?y? attending virtual-only
+* 1 attending virtual-only

 For 'participating countries': Kenya